 - In a small nonstick skillet coated with cooking spray, scramble eggs until just set and fluffy, seasoning with salt and pepper.
 Set aside briefly, keeping eggs warm.

-- Top with spinach, tomato, reserved scrambled egg, smoked salmon, green onions, and capers (if using).
+- Top cream cheese with spinach, tomato, reserved scrambled egg, smoked salmon, green onions, and capers (if using).
 Layer each of these ingredients by spreading them down the middle of the flatbread, lengthwise (as shown in the photos in this post), not placing them too close to the sides of the flatbread.

 - Fold in the cream-cheese slathered long sides of the flatbread so they overlap in the middle to enclose the filling, securing with toothpicks if needed.